skytap/well-architected-framework/resiliency/solutions/SkytapCommvaultRunbook.md

 3. Select all of the data, and then target an IBM i machine to recover the data to.
 This machine must have a Commvault agent installed on it.
-If this is disaster recovery or migration, deploy a fresh machine in Skytap from a template to be the target, and install the CommVault agent so that the machine is visible within the Commvault GUI
+If this is disaster recovery or migration, deploy a fresh machine in {{site.Brand}} from a template to be the target, and install the CommVault agent so that the machine is visible within the Commvault GUI